Profile information

 We speak Icelandic, English, Slovak and some Spanish.
 We are both quite interested in learning more Italian and are more than happy to practice with you if you are interested in learning any of the languages we speak!

 We know the local area and it's attractions quite well and will mark for you any places of interest that you would like to see.
-If you are willing to come pick one of us up from work (usually around 5 on weekdays) you could take one of our cars to sightsee.

 This project could involve children.
 For more information see our guidelines and tips here.